gabyx/RsFluid/README.md

-The simulation is implemented with the same procedure as as in [fluid.sim](https://github.com/matthias-research/pages/blob/master/tenMinutePhysics/17-fluidSim.html) with some additional data structures to support the computation.
+The simulation is implemented with the same procedure as as in [fluid.sim](https://github.com/matthias-research/pages/blob/master/tenMinutePhysics/17-fluidSim.html) with some additional dat`a structures to support the computation.

 # Introduction